 No car park is available at this centre

 You can get into the test centre in a wheelchair

 It’s one of the first questions learner drivers ask—what’s the pass rate?
 If this is the question on your mind too, you might want to head on over to our driving test pass rates.
-If you’d rather have a look at Chadderton test centre, you can see the pass rate for the last two years below—we don’t have anything further back because Chadderton only opened back up in 2016.
+If you’d rather have a look at Chadderton test centre, you can see the pass rate for the last three years below—we don’t have anything further back because Chadderton only opened back up in 2016.

 While you might be concerned about the pass rates for Chadderton test centre, bear in mind that it’s all down to personal effort and how much you pay attention to your instructor.
 Want to avoid failing your test?
 Check out the top 5 reasons people failed their driving test in 2016/17.

 While the Oldham area is lacking in alternate test centres, there’s plenty on offer in Greater Manchester.
 If you can’t head to Chadderton test centre, your nearest available alternative is Cheetham Hill.